We envision a world free of gender-based violence, with equal opportunities for all to thrive.

-Latest publications, webinars, and more from the Institute
+Latest publications, webinars, news, and more from the Institute

 Interested in staying up to date?

 API-GBV was joined by Karlo Ng, Director on Gender-based Violence Prevention and Equity, Office of the Secretary at the federal Department of Housing and Urban Development.
 Ms. Ng shared tips and resources in navigating HUD housing and homelessness programs to best support AANHPI survivors and AANHPI culturally specific organizations.

 This project aimed to translate and develop educational resources and tools on GBV in indigenous Pasifika languages.
 The project aims to empower individuals, families, community-based and system responders, allied professionals, and the community-at-large with culturally responsive resources to address and prevent GBV in Pasifika communities.
 Resources include project report and glossaries and tools for Samoan, Chuukese, and Native Hawaiian communities.

 PowerfuL Partnerships: Collaborative efforts to address human trafficking affecting AAPI communities, 2022

 Alia El-Sawi, a Victim Assistance Specialist at the Department of Homeland Security, joins API-GBV for our first “fireside chat” hosted by our Executive Director Monica Khant.
 Drawing also from her previous role as the Anti-Human Trafficking Coordinator at a community-based organization that provides culturally-responsive services for survivors of human trafficking, Alia will discuss what can be done to increase coordination and communication between DHS agents and community-based advocates in responding to trafficking situations and minimizing trauma for survivors.
 The conversation will also illuminate challenges to current anti-trafficking efforts, including fear of reporting, human-trafficking’s concurrence with other forms of gender-based violence, and the abundant stereotypes around the trafficking of AAPI individuals.